tamarr/stream-reactor/README.md

 **0.2.4** (In progress)

-*   Added FTP and HTTO Source.
+*   Added FTP and HTTP Source.
+*   InfluxDB support for indexes via PK.

 **0.2.3** (5 Jan 2017)